 “Magic was working on Allah’s Apostle so that he used to think he had sexual relations with his wives while he actually had not.”
 (Bukhari 7:660)

-This spell was said to have lasted for a year.
+This spell apparently lasted for a year.
 If Muhammad, the “special prophet” of Allah himself, was not immune to occult spells, then it’s ridiculous for Muslims to believe they are not under Satan’s claws.